 Sexual Harassment and Violence Reporting: Teachers College is committed to maintaining a safe environment for students.
-Because of this commitment and because of federal and state regulations, we must advise you that if you tell any of your instructors about sexual harassment or gender-based misconduct involving a member of the campus community, your instructor is required to report this information to the Title IX Coordinator, Janice Robinson.
+Because of this commitment and because of federal and state regulations, we must advise you that if you tell any of your instructors about sexual harassment or gender-based misconduct involving a member of the campus community, your instructor is required to report this information to the Title IX Coordinator.
 She will treat this information as private, but will need to follow up with you and possibly look into the matter.
 The Ombuds Officer is a confidential resource available for students, staff and faculty, including matters concerning "Gender-based Misconduct".
 "Gender-based misconduct" includes sexual assault, stalking, sexual harassment, dating violence, domestic violence, sexual exploitation, and gender-based harassment.
-For more information, see http://sexualrespect.columbia.edu/gender-based-misconduct-policy-students.
+For more information, see https://sexualrespect.columbia.edu/university-policy.
 The TC Ombuds Officer may be reached at ombuds@tc.columbia.edu or 212-678-4169.